wmjae/cometbft/docs/references/architecture/tendermint-core/adr-042-state-sync.md

 Note this still requires the honest majority peer assumption.

-As an eager protocol, warp-sync can efficiently compress larger, more predicatable chunks once per snapshot and service many new peers.
+As an eager protocol, warp-sync can efficiently compress larger, more predictable chunks once per snapshot and service many new peers.
 By comparison lazy chunkers would have to compress each chunk at request time.